SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 #### Phrase 3

-This phrase aims to find research about promoting biodiversity and research about protecting threatened species.
+This phrase aims to find research about managing/conserving biodiversity.

 The concept of *threatened species* is interpreted according to the classification of the SDG metadata for indicator 15.5.1 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-05-01.pdf):
 > "Threatened species are those listed on The IUCN Red List of Threatened Species in the categories Vulnerable, Endangered, or Critically Endangered (i.e., species that are facing a high, very high, or extremely high risk of extinction in the wild in the medium-term future)."